Updated in August 2023

 That Lowes lumber yard was sold to Fresh Fields which introduced us to a revolutionary “organic” market.
 Whole Foods bought Fresh Fields so they now occupy that spot along the W&OD Bike Trail across from the Town Green.

-Other highlights including consolidating power lines, replacing sidewalks, installing attractive street lamps along Maple Avenue plus updating Church Street.
+Other highlights include consolidating power lines, replacing sidewalks, installing attractive street lamps along Maple Avenue plus updating Church Street.

 Twenty years ago, Church Street had an industrial vibe.
-But a group of citizens worked together developing a plan (a vision) and sidewalks were replaced and street lamps were added.
+But a group of citizens worked together to develop a plan (a vision) and sidewalks were replaced and street lamps were added.

 Today, it is runs along the north side of the Town Green and crosses the W&OD Bike Trail, plus it features The Freemen House which was added to the National Historic Register in 2013.
 Church Street hosts all sorts of community events from Oktoberfest to Viva Vienna on Memorial Day weekend.
 The W&OD Trail has organized running, walking and bike races too.

 (Can’t you just imagine the reporter typing every word)